CatTanker/cnc_map_tool_guide/my-project/docs/linux.md

 WINEPREFIX="/home/YOUR_USERNAME_GOES_HERE/.local/share/wineprefixes/only_ddraw_override" winecfg
 ```
 This should take a moment and then open wine configuration.
 Once this opens, you need to head to the Libraries tab and write `ddraw` into the entrybox below "New Override for library", then click add, apply, and then ok.

-If you go into the Resources/Compatability/Unix folder of the game/mod, there should be a gamemd.sh script or something similar.
+You then need to go into the Resources/Compatability/Unix folder of the game/mod, there should be a gamemd.sh script or something similar.
 Edit this with a text editor of your choosing so that it matches the text below.
 ```
 #!/bin/sh

 export WINEPREFIX="/home/YOUR_USERNAME_GOES_HERE/.local/share/wineprefixes/only_ddraw_override

-wineconsole Resources/Compatibility/Unix/[2].bat &
+wineconsole Resources/Compatibility/Unix/gamemd.bat & <-- this line should pre-exist and you should therefore not need to modify it, but the .bat file name may differ.
 BACK_PID=$!
 wait $BACK_PID
 ```